nubank/nodely/README.md

 process, and so may have poor consequences when, e.g. serving many hundreds or thousands of requests per minute.

-### Async Applicative
+### Applicative

-This engine is implemented based on the category theory concept of Applicative Functors.
+Applicative engines are implemented based on the category theory concept of Applicative Functors.
 Applicative Functors have been considered as good abstractions for asynchronous processes because parts of its structure do not imply a strict execution order.
 Because of that we were able to implement support to several engines with a single code base, just changing the required set of protocols.
-Currently Async Applicative supports the following sub-engines:
+Some examples of engines we have implemented using the applicative framework:

 * Synchronous
 * Core Async
 * Promesa
+* Virtual threads

 Setting a sub-engine (evaluation context) is done with the `:nodely.engine.applicative/context` option, which defaults to promesa.